Small but significant and non-transitory increase in price: Measurement

 The SSNIP test seeks to identify the smallest relevant market within which a hypothetical monopolist or cartel could impose a profitable significant increase in price.
 The relevant market consists of a "catalogue" of goods and/or services which are considered substitutes by the customer.
-Such a catalogue is considered "worth monopolising" if should only one single supplier provided it, that supplier could profitably increase its price without its customers turning away and choosing other goods and services from other suppliers.
+Such a catalogue is considered "worth monopolizing" if, should only one single supplier provide it, that supplier could profitably increase its price without its customers turning away and choosing other goods and services from other suppliers.

 The application of the SSNIP test involves interviewing consumers regarding buying decisions and determining whether a hypothetical monopolist or cartel could profit from a price increase of 5% for at least one year (assuming that "the terms of sale of all other products are held constant").
 If sufficient numbers of buyers are likely to switch to alternative products and the lost sales would make such price increase unprofitable, then the hypothetical market should not be considered a relevant market for the basis of litigation or regulation.
 Therefore, another, larger, basket of products is proposed for a hypothetical monopolist to control and the SSNIP test is performed on that relevant market.

 The SSNIP test can be applied by estimating empirically the critical elasticity of demand.
-In the case of linear demand information on firms' price cost margins is sufficient for the calculation.
-If the pre-merger elasticity of demand exceeds the critical elasticity then the decline in sales arising from the price increase will be sufficiently large to render the price increase unprofitable and the products concerned do not constitute the relevant market.
+In the case of linear demand, information on firms' price-cost margins is sufficient for the calculation.
+If the pre-merger elasticity of demand exceeds the critical elasticity, then the decline in sales arising from the price increase will be sufficiently large to render the price increase unprofitable and the products concerned do not constitute the relevant market.

 An alternative method for applying the SSNIP test where demand elasticities cannot be estimated, involves estimating the "critical loss."
 The critical loss is defined as the maximum sales loss that could be sustained as a result of the price increase without making the price increase unprofitable.
 Where the likely loss of sales to the hypothetical monopolist (cartel) is less than the Critical Loss, then a 5% price increase would be profitable and the market is defined.